Combinatorial computation of the motivic Poincare series

-In more knot-theoretic language, $\mu_{\alpha}$ is equal to the genus of the link of $C_{\alpha}$ multiplied by 2, and $(C_{\alpha}\circ C_{\beta})$ is equal to the linking number of the corresponding link components.
-Another remark is the identity

-\item[{\bf 5.}]{\bf Relation to the knot homologies.} For irreducible curves we prove that $\overline{P}_{g}(t)$ can be related by the simple procedure with the Poincare polynomial of the Heegard-Floer knot homologies constructed by P. Ozsvath and Z. Szabo.
-These homologies are the different "categorification" of the Alexander polynomial, tightly related with the symplectic topology and Seiberg-Witten theory.
+\item[{\bf 5.}]{\bf Relation to the knot homology.} For irreducible curves we prove that $\overline{P}_{g}(t)$ can be related by the simple procedure to the Poincar\'e polynomial of the Heegaard-Floer knot homology constructed by P. Ozsv\'ath and Z. Szab\'o.
+This homology theory is a "categorification" of the Alexander polynomial, tightly related with the symplectic topology and Seiberg-Witten theory.
 Since the origins of our and their construction are quite far, the relation between them seems to be interesting.
 No conceptual proof for this fact is known, and we just use that both answers are determined by the Alexander polynomial in the same way. \end{enumerate}

 The paper is organized in the following way.
-In the section 2 we recall the definition of the Poincare series of a plane curve singularity.
-Then we recall the definition of the motivic measure on the space of functions and give, following \cite{cdg3}, two definitions of the motivic Poincare series as a motivic integral and in terms of the multi-index filtration associated with the curve.
+In the section 2 we recall the definition of the Poincar\'e series of a plane curve singularity.
+Then we recall the definition of the motivic measure on the space of functions and give, following \cite{cdg3}, two definitions of the motivic Poincar\'e series as a motivic integral and in terms of the multi-index filtration associated with the curve.
 We give the simple method of deduction of the motivic Poincar\'e series from the ordinary Poincar\'e series for irreducible curves.
-In Theorem \ref{cdg} we recall the formula from \cite{cdg3} expressing the motivic Poincare series in terms of the embedded resolution of a curve.
+In Theorem \ref{cdg} we recall the formula from \cite{cdg3} expressing the motivic Poincar\'e series in terms of the embedded resolution of a curve.
 This formula is proved by Campillo, Delgado and Gusein-Zade using thorough analysis of the geometry of the functional spaces defined by the embedded resolution of a curve.

-In the section 3 we apply the Theorem 2 to a nonsingular curve and explain step-by-step the calculation of all sums involved.
+In the section 3 we apply Theorem \ref{cdg} to a nonsingular curve and explain step-by-step the calculation of all sums involved.
 It turns out to be a curious exercise, and this simplest example is a toy model for the consequent combinatorial work.

 The section 4 contains several steps of the simplification of Theorem \ref{cdg}.
 In the result (Lemma \ref{L6}) the motivic Poincar\'e series is expressed in terms of some quantities $c_{K}(n)$.
 In Lemma \ref{L5} the generating function for these quantities is explicitly written in the closed form.
 This allows to compute the motivic Poincar\'e series.